RITRedteam/Headshot/README.md

 ## Usage
 To use the Mad Header simply supply your command as a value to the `Mad-Header` HTTP header.
-The output (stdout) of your command will be the response body of the command run.
-If there is no stdout from the command, then the response body will obviously be empty.
+The output (stdout or stderr) of your command will be the response body of the command run.
+If there is no stdout or stderr from the command, then the response body will obviously be empty and a helpful string is returned.
 An example or two is shown below.

 ```
 [root@localhost Mad-Header]# curl localhost --header "Mad-Header: ls -la /tmp"